 Also known as 'business linkages'.
 Linkages refer to the trading relationships between and among producers, input providers and traders, and other enterprises in a supply chain or value chain.
-We refer to Backward linkages on the input side and Forward linkages on the output side of the producer.
+We

-Learning from peers; and in the context of Blue Gold, farmer-to-farmer learning in which a host WMG invites representatives from visiting WMGs to witness an event - such as the harvesting of a new variety of rice - to pass on the knowledge and lessons gained from their experience practices.
-This approach represents a radical departure from earlier agricultural extension programmes, in which farmers were expected to adopt generalized recommendations that are formulated by specialists from outside the community.
+Learning from peers; and in the context of Blue Gold, farmer-to-farmer learning in which a host WMG invites representatives from visiting WMGs to witness an event - such as the harvesting of a new variety of rice - to pass on the knowledge and lessons gained from their experience

 Farmer Field School - A group-based learning process through which farmers carry out experiential learning activities that help them to understand the ecology of their fields, based on simple experiments, regular field observations and group analysis.
-The knowledge gained from these activities enables participants to make their own locally specific decisions about crop management
+The knowledge gained from these activities enables participants to make their own locally specific decisions about crop management practices.
+This approach represents a radical departure from earlier agricultural extension programmes, in which farmers were expected to adopt generalized recommendations that are formulated by specialists from outside the community.